PoliticalGraveyard.com

 VIPON: See also Richard Vipon Taylor

 Virden, Harold W. (b.
 1907) — of Follansbee, Brooke County, W.Va.
 Born in Follansbee, Brooke County, W.Va., November 25, 1907.
 Democrat.
 Served in the U.S. Army during World War II; member of West Virginia state house of delegates from Brooke County, 1957-58.
 Methodist.
-Presumed deceased.
 Burial location unknown.

 Virden, Jon B. — of Griffin, Spalding County, Ga.
 Mayor of Griffin, Ga., 1953.
-Still living as of 1953.
+Presumed deceased.
+Burial location unknown.

 Virden, Roy J. — of St. Marys, Pleasants County, W.Va.
 Democrat.
 Chair of Pleasants County Democratic Party, 1940-41.
 Presumed deceased.
 Burial location unknown.